 Alternatives to animal experiments and statistics;

-The course on laboratory animal science presents basic facts and principles that are essential for the humane use and care of laboratory animals and for the quality of research.
+The course on laboratory animal science presents basic facts and principles that are essential for the humane use and care of animals used for scientific purposes and for the quality of research.

-The course has been approved by the Dutch government for the qualification of scientists who use animals for experimental purposes (in compliance with the Dutch Experiments on Animal Act [Wet op de dierproeven]) by the Dutch Competent Authority (Functions A and B).
+The course has been recognised for the qualification of scientists who wish to use animals for scientific purposes (in compliance with the Dutch Experiments on Animal Act [Wet op de dierproeven]) by the Dutch Competent Authority (Functions A and B).
 The Course has been accredited by the Federation of European Laboratory Animal Science Associations (FELASA; www.felasa.eu) with accreditation number: 042/13F.

 Mode of instruction

-Lectures and hands-on workshops, live demonstrations, a tour of the animal facilities and an ethical review session.
+Lectures and hands-on workshops, live demonstrations, a tour of the animal facilities and a practical assignment in groups.

 L.F.M. van Zutphen, V. Baumans, A.C.
 Beijnen – Handboek Proefdierkunde.
-Elsevier gezondheidszorg (5e druk) (Dutch course)
+Elsevier gezondheidszorg (5e druk) (English course)

 L.F.M. van Zutphen, V. Baumans, A.C.
 Beijnen – Principles of Laboratory Animal Science.
 Elsevier Ltd (Revised edition, 2001) (English course)

 Registration for FOS courses, H2W, Scientific Conduct, How to start, Course on Animal Science , and CRiP and Adv concepts courses takes place in lottery rounds in the beginning of July.
 After the lottery rounds: if you want to register for a course you are kindly asked to contact the student administration at email@example.com.